HernanRivasAcosta/jsv/README.md

 **J**SON **S**chema **V**alidator

-jsv is an erlang implementation of [JSON Schemas](https://json-schema.org/) that aims to fully support every current and previous draft.
+jsv is an erlang implementation of [JSON Schemas](https://json-schema.org/) that aims to fully support the latest draft (and as many of the previous drafts as possible).

 ## Usage